J-K Reorganisation Act is pending adjudication before SC, should not be amended: Omar | Politics

 Abdullah's remarks came after the Lok Sabha passed the Jammu and Kashmir Reorganisation (Amendment) Bill, which seeks to nominate two members from the Kashmiri migrant community and one representing the displaced persons from PoK to the legislative assembly.

-“If there is no change in it, then after elections, when there is an elected government, we will see to it,” he added.
-To a question about the Peoples Democratic Party (PDP) contemplating to approach the court over the amendment bill, Abdullah said the NC has already challenged the Jammu and Kashmir Reorganisation Act in the apex court.
-“The whole issue is in the court, the whole issue of reorganisation of J-K is in the court.
-Now, perhaps there is some compulsion for the PDP to go to the court, because they did not approach the Supreme Court when we filed a case in the apex court against August 5, 2019 (decisions), the PDP was silent then.
-“As of now, there is no need for us to go to the court because our case is already in the court,” he added.
-Asked why the NC and PDP were conducting party functions separately, and not coming together for the benefit of the people of J-K, Abdullah said both the parties have come together for a “bigger cause”.
-“Why should we not hold separate functions?
+''If there is no change in it, then after elections, when there is an elected government, we will see to it,'' he added.
+To a question about the Peoples Democratic Party (PDP) contemplating to approach the court over the amendment bill, Abdullah said the NC has already challenged the Jammu and Kashmir Reorganisation Act in the apex court. ''The whole issue of reorganisation of J-K is in the court.
+Now, perhaps there is some compulsion for the PDP to go to the court, because they did not approach the Supreme Court when we filed a case in the apex court against August 5, 2019 (decisions), the PDP was silent then. ''As of now, there is no need for us to go to the court because our case is already in the court,'' he added.
+Asked why the NC and PDP were conducting party functions separately, and not coming together for the benefit of the people of J-K, Abdullah said both the parties have come together for a bigger cause. ''Why should we not hold separate functions?
 We have different ideologies, but, as far as the bigger cause is concerned, as far as August 5 and a betrayal which was done with us is concerned, we talk about it together.
-We are trying to find solution to that together,” he said.
-He said the aim of the party workers’ conventions was to talk to the people and make the party stronger.
-“There will be a test next year and we are preparing for that.”
-To a question whether NC president and Lok Sabha MP Farooq Abdullah would recontest from Srinagar constituency, Omar Abdullah said, “If he wants to contest the election, then we will not have a better candidate than him.
-Because of his health or any other reason if he decides against fighting election, then we will choose a suitable candidate after consulting him and colleagues.”
+We are trying to find solution to that together,'' he said.
+Abdullah said the aim of the party workers' conventions was to talk to the people and make the party stronger. ''There will be a test next year and we are preparing for that.''
+To a question whether NC president and Lok Sabha MP Farooq Abdullah would recontest from Srinagar constituency, Omar Abdullah said, ''If he wants to contest the election, then we will not have a better candidate than him.
+Because of his health or any other reason if he decides against fighting election, then we will choose a suitable candidate after consulting him and colleagues.''
+Omar Abdullah reiterated the party's resolve to fight for the ''restoration of J-K's abridged democratic rights''.
+Earlier, addressing a party workers' convention in Tral area of the south Kashmir district, Abdullah said he was fighting for the people of J-K and not aiming for any chair.
+"I have been the chief minister for six years.
+It is not something which I aspire to become.
+I am fighting for a larger cause, it is the restoration of our dignity, protection of our unique and historical identity and our abridged democratic rights," he said. ''Violence has never been our forte, we will continue to fight democratically, constitutionally, legally, and peacefully.
+We won't go back on our promises," he said.
+Questioning the development claims of the BJP after the revocation of Article 370, the NC leader asked where is the promised development. ''Where is the investment?
+I didn't see any new hospital, college, industry coming up in Kashmir?
+What happened to those promises?
+When will they materialise?'' he asked.
+Omar Abdullah said far from delivering on their claims, the BJP government has plunged people of J-K into an "abyss of hopelessness".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)